MarkGotLasagna/holp/README.md

 logos belonging to companies or organizations that helped directly or passively with the creation of Linux.

-Visit the [releases page](https://github.com/MarkGotLasagna/holp/releases) to download the latest timeline.
+Visit the [releases page](https://github.com/MarkGotLasagna/holp/releases) to download the latest version.

+Visit the [website](https://markgotlasagna.github.io/holp/) for an interactive version.
+(WIP)

 ## Goals
 1. Illustrate how Linux came to be, from its birth till present day.